jesshill/Onish_lab/protocols/PCR/Bacterial_gDNA_Isolation_and_PCR.md

 ### Set up PCR

-For Q5 DNA polymerase, set up the PCR as follows:
+For Q5 DNA polymerase, set up the PCR as follows (prepare on ice!):

 |Component |1x volume | #x volume | [Final] | Check when added |
 | --- | --- | --- | --- | --- |